Bira/octopus-carnival/_drafts/wir-neverwinter-other-factions-2.md

 because the Gray Wolves have been captivated by the Shadovar's honeyed words and recruited as their agents and shock troops.
-They expect to be citizens of their new world-spanning empire, and to be given dominion over all of the North's wilderness in exchange for this service.
+They expect to be citizens of their new world-spanning empire, and to be given dominion over all of the North's wilderness in exchange for their service.

 Fortunately, not all members of the tribe fell for this.
 Those that didn't were cast out and banded together into a group known as the Forsworn, who work to oppose the works of the Netherese.
-The Forsworn avoid fighting their own kin, but the Grey Wolves do not return the favor and kill them on sight now.
+The Forsworn avoid fighting their own kin, but the Grey Wolves do not return the favor and try to kill them on sight.

 The book recommends using existing werewolf and shifter stat blocks when building encounters against Grey Wolves, and gives us stats for a Werewolf